alexmaco/fpipe/README.md

 For the times you need to filter (or map) in a shell pipe.

 Filtering (default):
-- reads input lines
+- reads stdin as lines
 - runs command for each line
 - prints line if command was successful

 Mapping (with `--map`):
-- reads input lines
+- reads stdin as lines
 - runs command for each line
 - if command was successful, output its stdout instead of the line